Nyr/openvpn-install/README.md

 This script will let you setup your own VPN server in no more than a minute, even if you haven't used OpenVPN before.
 It has been designed to be as unobtrusive and universal as possible.

-### Telegram-support
+### [BETA] Telegram-support
 During the install you can set up Telegram supports and make a bot send a message to a group chat when clients connect or disconnect.
+**This needs tests**

 ### Installation
 Run the script and follow the assistant: